hdthinh1012/fcj-workshop-0-writeup/content/4-Code-explanation/4.1-overall/_index.md

 ```
 To easily switch back and forth between using local file system and AWS S3 bucket, a custom write stream and read stream were implemented, inherited from `Writable` and `Readable` class from `node:stream`.
 {{% notice note %}}
-Sidenote: The solution of using s3fs-fuse mounted storage was founded after I implement these custom stream.
-The stream classes work as expected so I keep them.
-For the later step of using FFMPEG to generate HLS playlist, I happily ultilized s3fs for an easier transition to AWS S3.
+Sidenote: The solution of using s3fs-fuse mounted storage was found after I implemented these custom stream.
+The stream classes work as expected so I kept them.
+For the later step of FFMPEG HLS playlist generation, I ultilized s3fs for an easier transition to AWS S3.
 {{% /notice %}}
 ![stream](/images/3-Project-source-code/3.3-code-explanation/stream.png)